Routine use cases

 What to do next

-For "How to choose a small face yoga step for weekly planning", choose one low-pressure action: use a tool or guide only after the actual question is clear.
-Use the related Orena guide for "How to choose a small face yoga step for weekly planning" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for weekly planning" is whether the reader can set a comfort boundary before trying a new movement with less uncertainty.
+For "Small step: weekly planning", choose one low-pressure action: use a tool or guide only after the actual question is clear.
+Use the related Orena guide for "Small step: weekly planning" when you want app support for that action.
+The useful signal for "Small step: weekly planning" is whether the reader can set a comfort boundary before trying a new movement with less uncertainty.

 Evidence boundary